-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cathedra Bitcoin Inc. constitutes management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2024.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cathedra Bitcoin Inc. constitutes management's review of the factors that affected the Company's financial and operating performance for the three months ended March 31, 2025.
 The MD&A is intended to help the reader understand Cathedra Bitcoin Inc. ("Cathedra", "we", "our" or the "Company"), our operations, financial performance, current and future business environment and the opportunities and risks facing the Company.
 The risks are explicitly set out in the "Business Risks and Uncertainties" section of this MD&A. In addition, certain statements in this MD&A incorporate forward-looking information and readers are advised to review the cautionary note regarding forward-looking statements in the "Forward-Looking Statements" of this MD&A.

 This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited consolidated financial statements ("Financial Statements") for the Company for the year ended December 31, 2024, and the related notes thereto.
+This discussion should be read in conjunction with the unaudited condensed consolidated interim financial statements ("Financial Statements") for the Company for the three months ended March 31, 2025, and the related notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.
 The results presented for the reporting period are not necessarily indicative of the results that may be expected for any future period.
 The financial statements and the financial information contained in this MD&A were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
 Further information about the Company and its operations can be obtained from SEDAR+ on www.sedarplus.ca.

-This MD&A contains information up to and including April 29, 2025.
+This MD&A contains information up to and including May 29, 2025.